askui/askui/docs/docs/general/06-Tutorials/android-search-in-browser.md

 npx jest test/my-first-askui-test-suite.test.ts --config ./test/jest.config.ts
 ```

+If the UiController starts to run, it will display the log of it on the shell.
+We can leave it on the background, and prepare a new terminal window for the next step.

+💡*If you got any errors after running the binary, please check if your android device/emulator is properly connected and recognized by `adb` by using this command: `adb devices`.
+You should see a list of recognized devices.*

-Thereafter, we have to change a few lines of the generated test code, as the code ships with the part that creates another **UiController** instance.
+For the next, we have to change a few lines of the generated test code, as the code ships with the part that creates another **UiController** instance.

 Go to `helper/jest.setup.ts` and comment out every line that is using `uiController`: